nbro/andz/README.md

 ## How to use?

 Download this repository.

 Open a terminal, and enter inside the `ands` folder.
 For example, if `ands` is in your desktop, type:

     cd ands

-Once inside `ands` type
+Once inside `ands` type, if you want to install this module `ands` globally in your usual Python distribution's `site-packages` folder:

     python3.5 setup.py install

-You might want to install this package in a virtualenv in order not to pollute your Python's distribution.
-See for example the following tutorials and posts on how to setup a virtualenv:
+You might want to install `ands` in a **virtual environment** in order not to pollute your Python's distribution.

+If you want to install `ands` in _editable_ mode (useful if you want to see your changes in real time) in a **virtualenv**, you need first to have the module `virtualenv`, which you can install as follows with `pip`:

+    pip3.5 install virtualenv

+Then, to create a virtual environment named `venv`, type:

+    virtualenv venv

+Finally just type the following command to install `ands` on the virtual environment `venv`:

+    pip3.5 install -e .

+For more info on how to setup a virtual environment, see for example the following tutorials and posts:

 - [http://docs.python-guide.org/en/latest/dev/virtualenvs/](http://docs.python-guide.org/en/latest/dev/virtualenvs/)

 - [http://stackoverflow.com/questions/5844869/comprehensive-beginners-virtualenv-tutorial](http://stackoverflow.com/questions/5844869/comprehensive-beginners-virtualenv-tutorial)

-If you want to install the module in _editable_ mode in a **virtualenv**, you can do:

-    pip3.5 install -e .

-## Documentation

-You can find the documentation for all data structures and algorithms based on the doc-strings of the classes and functions in HTML format in the folder [`docs`](docs).

-### How to produce the documentation?

-Install `pdoc`.
-If you still don't have a opened terminal, open it, and then move inside the `ands` repository, and type the following command:

-    pdoc --html --overwrite --html-dir docs ands

-which should create a folder called `ands` inside the already existent folder `docs`.

 ## Tests